-By default a Send Credit Card Expriration Notices job is configured to run once a month.
+By default a Send Credit Card Expiration Notices job is configured to run once a month.
 This can be found under Admin Tools > System Settings > Jobs Administration.

-When run, it sends an Expiring Credit Card Notice system email (Admin Tools > Communications > System Emails) to the person whose credit card will expire the following month.
+When run, this job sends an Expiring Credit Card Notice system communication (Admin Tools > Communications > System Communications) to the person whose credit card will expire the following month.
 If you wish to do additional processing for each expiring scheduled credit card transaction, the job can optionally be configured to launch a custom workflow.
+You can also choose to delete any saved accounts with credit cards that have expired after the provided number of days.